JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ### Image signing setup

-The most precise way to sign an image is to sign the digest, as opposed to a tag which can point to different versions of an image over time.
+The most precise way to sign an image is to sign the digest, as opposed to a tag (e.g. `latest`) which can point to different versions of an image over time.
 Let's retrieve the digest for our `example-secure` image:

 ```{code-block} console
 $ docker inspect --format='{{index .RepoDigests 0}}' example-secure || true